 Cilantro chimichurri gives a photo finish to vegan steak tacos, made with seitan from the Herbivorous Butcher or beefless bulgogi from Trader Joe’s.
 (Note that the steak itself is not gluten-free.)

-To grill the Herbivorous Butcher steak outdoors: Bring an outdoor grill to around 500 degrees.
+To grill seitan steak outdoors: Bring an outdoor grill to around 500 degrees.
 And grill on both sides of the whole steak until you get nice, dark grill marks.
 Remove the steak from the grill, and cut it into slices.

 To air fry Trader Joe’s beefless bulgogi: Pull it out of the packaging, and cook at 400 degrees for 10 to 12 minutes.
 (The air fryer directions on the package aren’t for nearly long enough.)